|

 in the 18th century?
 Go to the tavern, that’s what.
 Our evening meal created by Chef Eric and subsequent gathering with our friends in the NJV and Helm’s

+Coy.
+Was its usual enjoyable time.
 Sunday was clear and bright and we made up for

 Saturday with a full day of public interaction.
+April There’s only one word to describe the Boones

 Homestead weekend - wet.
 Actually the word wet doesn’t quite do it.
 Rained on Friday during setup, it was raining on Saturday night when Gavin and I finally